-Therapy in Washington and Idaho
+Therapy in Washington

 EMDR therapy uses bilateral stimulation, which is done by activating the right and left hemispheres of the brain, to reconsolidate traumatic memories.
 Bilateral stimulation can include different therapeutic elements such as eye movements, taps, or tones to maximize treatment effects.
 EMDR therapy involves attention to the past, present, and future.
 Focus is given to past disturbing memories and related events.
 Also, an emphasis is placed on current situations that cause distress, and there is a focus on developing the skills and attitudes needed for positive future actions.
 With EMDR therapy, these items are addressed using an eight-phase treatment approach.